 Sea Kayaking in Belize

-With Island Expeditions you have the choice of sea kayaking from our Belize island base camps on Glover's Reef and Lighthouse Reef, or journeying between islands on a classic sea kayak expedition along the pristine southern Barrier Reef
+With Island Expeditions you have the choice of sea kayaking from our Belize island base camps on Glover's Reef and Lighthouse Reef, or journeying between islands on a classic Belize kayak expedition along the pristine southern Barrier Reef

 Tropical sea kayaking in Belize means crystal clear waters, thousands of coral reefs, extremely abundant and varied marine life, camping on remote and undisturbed tropical cayes and enjoying balmy evenings under the stars.
 The water temperatures in Belize range from 78f - 80f during the months of December and January, warming to 80f - 82f in February through August.